Author has written 8 stories for Misc. Comics, I Am Legend, Outsiders, Grand Theft Auto, and Jumper series.

 I have some great ideas for more fanfiction stories.
 Mostly the Outsiders.
 When I'm procrastinating from something important, I often find myself tapping away at one of my brain babies.
 I've already worked on a few ideas, have gathered a substantial body of content on one, still in the experimental stage.
 See, a while back I discovered cyberpunk and am trying a weird crossover between the Outsiders and some of Cory Doctorow's stuff, especially Down and Out in the Magic Kingdom.
 If you haven't read his books and you like sci fi, I think you're in for a treat.
 I believe you can still download free digital copies of many of his books from his website, or you can pay for them on Amazon.

 Still on the Shelf: my I Am Legend spin-off, A Survivor's Story.
 Most of the queries I get from readers concern this unfinished story.
 Sorry to say it, but I'm wondering if I really should just give up on ever finishing it.
-To be honest I can't decide how it should end.
-I really don't even know how to end a book.
+I really don't even know how to end a novel.
 I was always more of a short story writer, having never written a book-length story in my life, so this was something new and exciting for me from the start.
 I watched the movie when it came out in theaters and didn't begin writing this story until the next year, and it all started from off the top of my head while thinking about different aspects of the movie, asking myself questions about the science, then trying to write something that would explain what was going on.
 For example, what is the bottle of liquid Will Smith's character sloshes around on the steps before entering his apartment the first night?
+Or, why do the vampires seem to smoke and sizzle in the sunlight?
 I did not know what I was venturing into at the time.
 Looking back, I remember that period of writing as one of the most satisfying processes I was ever involved in.
 I'm not going to say it is the best writing you'll ever read.
 But it could be one of the best things I've ever done simply because of what I learned through it about the writing process.
 One day, I hope to tie it up.
 If you have some suggestions of how to tie up all the loose ends, send them my way.

 You can still read some of my earlier stories and chapters.
 I have a couple short humorous sketches in The Outsiders category.
 And if you don't have a lot of time, there is always my Far Side based writings.
 Most are short, easy reads.
 Yeah, they may be dorky.
 But I've tried to keep with the original spirit that inspired them in Gary Larson's head.
 I'd love to hear what you think.